 The swishy Renaissance palace was the summer home of the Hapsburg dynasty, the family that ruled the Austro-Hungarian empire for nearly 650 years.
 You'll want to check out the palace itself and the extensive garden complex.
 Be prepared to walk.

 Of Schönbrunn's 1441 rooms, 40 are open to the public via audio guide or guided tour.
 The "Imperial Tour" takes you into 22 rooms, including the imperial apartments of Emperor Franz Joseph and famous wife, Empress Sisi.

 The "Grand Tour" continues to 18 more rooms and includes the 18th century interiors from the time of Maria Theresa, who conceived of and built Schoenbrunn.

 Don't miss the Mirror Room, where Mozart gave his first concert at age 6.

 And the Schönbrunn experience isn't just limited to the palace.
 Oh no. There's the Apple Strudel Show, the Marionette Show, the Gloriette monument, the Orangery, the Imperial Carriage Museum, and a zoo.
 You could spend your whole day here, if you were so inclined.

 PM: Belvedere Palace

-But, since you have only 3 days, I say it's time to move on to the next grand palace, the Belvedere Palace.
+But, since you have only 3 days in Vienna, I say it's time to move on to the next grand palace, the Belvedere Palace.
 The Belvedere Palace is one of Vienna's most visited tourist spots and another important UNESCO site, for its showy architectural ensemble.

 The Upper Belvedere's main claim to fame is the world's largest collection of the gold-toned Art Nouveau paintings of Gustav Klimt, including the world famous The Kiss.
 It also boasts masterworks by Egon Schiele and Oskar Kokoschka, two important Expressionist painters.